Back to top

 Apply for an Iolanthe Midwives Award to help you fund professional education or a project that helps to improve midwifery practice

-2024 Applications are open
+2024 Applications are now closed

 About the Iolanthe Midwives Awards